The operating system is a go-between, between the physical

 If you take a big picture view of a computer, you get three

-You should understand what I mean by "the physical machine", and
+You should understand what we mean by "the physical machine", and

 you should certainly understand "the user".
 What's meant by